 The production limitations in Canada are regulated as either a "Maximum Allowable Biomass" or a fixed number of smolt per cycle.
-"MAB" is specific to each Aquaculture licenced facility in British Columbia.
-Smaller farms are typically licenced for 2,200mt. with larger capacity facilities licenced to produce 5,000 mt. per cycle.
+"MAB" is specific to each Aquaculture licensed facility in British Columbia.
+Smaller farms are typically licensed for 2,200mt, with larger capacity facilities licensed to produce 5,000 mt. per cycle.
 In Newfoundland and New Brunswick, a maximum number of smolt per cycle is given to a farm.
-Farms are typically licenced for 600,000 to 1,000,000 smolt per cycle in Newfoundland, and 270,000 to 350,000 smolt per cycle in New Brunswick.
+Farms are typically licensed for 600,000 to 1,000,000 smolt per cycle in Newfoundland, and 250,000 to 600,000 smolt per cycle in New Brunswick.